Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 The Matcher calculates a unique ID using
 ```
-uniqueID = RIPE160(SHA256(payer.britWalletId))    (3)
+uniqueID = RIPE160(SHA256(payer.britWalletId))    (4)
 ```
-and attempts to locate a Redeemer using this identifier.
+and attempts to locate an existing Redeemer-Payer link using this identifier.
 If this operation does not yield a Redeemer then one is chosen at random.

 This approach ensures that if the same `payer.britWalletId` is subsequently encountered, perhaps as a result of an upgrade or a restoration to a different machine, then the same Redeemer will be selected to provide continuity.